spurin/hsp-ngs-panel-comparison/README.md

 # hsp-ngs-panel-comparison

 A list of genes associated with Hereditary Spastic Paraplegia/Paraparesis and corresponding HSP Panel tests that are offered by private and public institutions.
-Some institutes search for the most common gene markers whilst others also include known Genes that exhibit similar symptoms.
-YMMV :-)
+Some institutes search for the most common gene markers whilst others also include known genes that exhibit similar symptoms.

-Pull requests for updates are welcome
+Requests for updates are welcome.
+Institute name on the X axis, Gene on the Y axis.

 | Gene | Genes Therapy | Liverpool Womens | MNG Labs |
 | ---- |:-------------:| :--------------: | :-------:|